-Traditional methods of measuring oil and gas facilities, power generation plants, substations and distribution lines can take weeks with several crew members, several site visits, and substantial safety risks.
+Traditional methods of measuring oil and gas facilities, solar farms, power generation plants, substations and distribution lines can take weeks with several crew members, several site visits, and substantial safety risks.
 Darling Geomatics integrates high tech tools including 3D scanning and UAV (drone) surveys to continually improve the way they survey for energy companies.
 The technology increases safety as well as reducing the time and cost of our services.

 How would you accurately measure pulverized coal piping that weaves up through four floors to a burner?
 With our 3D scanning equipment, it's less difficult (and less expensive) than you think.